I may love the movie The Princess Bride but it is not my favorite. When it comes to romantic comedies, Robin Hood: Men in Tights is my favorite.

 One week, I was expected to be there almost everyday.
 I purchased some Simply Limeade for me to drink while at the house.
 A healthy drink befitting a diva like myself.

 Knowing that sorority girls expect to share everything, I turned up the bottle in full view of most of the chapter.
-I figure
+I figured this was more direct than writing my name on it or simply asking them to not drink it.

 I ignored their protests.
 Their comments about lacking class or being obnoxious.
 I was determined to mark my Simply Limeade.
 I drunk it and placed the bottle in the community fridge.
 I wiped my mouth with the back of my hand for effect.